shashankatthaluri/Word_unscrambler_specific_choice/README.md

 1. Clone this repository to your local machine.
 2. Install the required Python libraries using `pip install -r requirements.txt`.
+3. Ensure that the `index.html` (HTML file) is stored in the `templates` folder.
-3. Run the Flask application using `python word_unscrambler.py`.
+4. Run the Flask application using `python word_unscrambler.py`.
-4. Access the application in your web browser at `http://localhost:5143`.
+5. Access the application in your web browser at `http://localhost:5143`.

 ## Contributing 🤝